stg7/phrasit/README.md

 cd datasets
 ./download.py
 ```
-and wait a long time (the complete corpora is about ???300GB,
+and wait a long long time (the complete corpora is about ???300GB,
-with my 6k dsl connection the download needed a few days!, maybe better go to university
+with my 6k dsl connection the download needed a few months!, maybe better go to university
 with high speed internet connection).

 After the download was successfully, you can convert the google-ngrams to the import format of phrasit with: